Feuerlabs/exometer/doc/exometer_report_opentsdb.md

-Collectd unix socket integration.
+OpenTSDB integration.
-All data subscribed to by the plugin (through exosense_report:subscribe()) will be reported to collectd.
+All data subscribed to by the plugin (through exosense_report:subscribe()) will be reported to OpenTSDB.

 Options:

-`{path, string()}` - The AFUNIX socket path to the collectd socket.
-Default: `"/var/run/collectd-unixsock"`.